How Far Apart to Plant Strawberries for the Biggest, Juiciest Berries

 Strawberry plant bearing ripe and unripe berries, with straw mulch underneath them

-Can strawberries be planted too close?
+Can they be planted too close?

 As shown in the matted row illustration above, strawberry plants can definitely end up too close together.
 When a strawberry patch grows too dense, production eventually suffers—not to mention the risk of diseases goes up considerably.